lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 ## Summary

-Predict the pulse frequency required for sodium hypochlorite dosing pumps in a drinking water treatment plant to achieve the desired free chlorine level after 10 minutes of contact, considering the characteristics of the incoming water.
+This project aims to predict the pulse rate of a chlorine dosing pump in a drinking water treatment plant based on water characteristics.
+An AI-based model will be developed to calculate the required pulse frequency with precision.

+The model will be integrated into a Siemens S1500 PLC to enable real-time data processing and automated pump control, ensuring efficient and accurate chlorine dosing.

 ## Background